hmendezp/projects/README.md

 There are implemented the following operations: add, subtract, multiply and divide.

-When you run the FractionTest you will get the following output:
+When you run the FractionTest you will get the following output: (with more line feeds)

 $ FractionTest